 Ensure to put the pressure regulator on the pressure cooker to allow pressure to build.

 Let pressure build to 10 pounds.

-Once pressure is at 10 pounds, set a timer and allow it to maintain this pressure for 35-40 minutes (we did 35 minutes).
+Once pressure is at 10 pounds, set a timer and allow it to maintain this pressure for 35 minutes for pints or 40 minutes quarts.

 Remove the jars and place on the counter to cool.